We innovate to find new approaches to funding that are proactive and that reach people at risk quickly.

 INDIA HUMANITARIAN HUB

-The India Humanitarian Hub (IHH) prioritises locally led action and leadership by bringing together local, national, and international humanitarian agencies that are operational in India.
+IHH prioritises locally led action and leadership by bringing together local, national, and international humanitarian agencies across India.

 -